Devin McCourty: Personal life

 McCourty was raised in Nyack, New York, by his parents Phyllis and Calvin McCourty.
 His father died in 1990 at age 34 due to a heart attack related to complications from asthma.
-Devin has a twin brother, Jason McCourty, and an older brother named Larry White.
+Devin has a twin brother, Jason, and an older brother named Larry White.
 He was born 27 minutes before Jason, each weighing six pounds and 13 ounces.
 During junior high school, the family moved into a mobile home in Nanuet, New York.
 In 2010, his mother retired from her career as a nurse at Rockland Psychiatric Hospital in Orangeburg, New York.
+McCourty is of Jamaican descent.

 His twin brother Jason also played cornerback for Rutgers.
-Jason was drafted in the sixth round of the 2009 NFL Draft by the Tennessee Titans and previously played for the Cleveland Browns.
-On March 15, 2018, the Cleveland Browns traded Jason McCourty to the New England Patriots along with a 2018 seventh-round pick for New England's 2018 sixth-round pick.
+Jason was selected in the sixth round of the 2009 NFL draft by the Tennessee Titans and previously played for the Cleveland Browns.
+On March 15, 2018, the Cleveland Browns traded Jason to the New England Patriots along with a 2018 seventh-round pick for New England's 2018 sixth-round pick.
 Devin and Jason are one of only 13 sets of twins in NFL history and are one of five active sets of twins to currently play as of 2016, along with Shaquill Griffin/Shaquem Griffin, Brandon Dixon/Brian Dixon, Maurkice Pouncey/Mike Pouncey, and previous teammates Jacob Hollister/Cody Hollister.
 They were the first set to play in a Super Bowl together in helping the Patriots win Super Bowl LIII.

-Devin and Jason McCourty jointly delivered the 2019 commencement address at Rutgers; they also received honorary doctorates from their alma mater.
+Devin and Jason jointly delivered the 2019 commencement address at Rutgers; they also received honorary doctorates from their alma mater.
 They share a Twitter account and co-host a podcast, Double Coverage with the McCourty Twins.
 Devin also serves on the board of Boston Medical Center.

 In 2016, he married his girlfriend Michelle Powell.
 On March 11, 2017, the couple had a baby girl named Londyn and on April 29, 2018, they had a baby boy named Brayden.